epinnock/scry-remote-viewer/QUICKSTART.md

 - Use `view-*` subdomain pattern for easy identification
 - Set long cache TTLs for immutable content
-- Monitor R2/S3 costs with usage dashboards
+- Monitor R2 costs with Cloudflare usage dashboards
 - Test locally before deploying to production
 - Keep secrets in environment variables, never in code